 Imagine a consumer product.
 It doesn’t matter the exact item you bring to mind.
 Whatever the product, it begins life with its manufacturer and ends it with its user – or consumer.
 The space in between those two endpoints is where things can get more complicated.
+Or not, if you opt for the direct to consumer (DTC) model.

 Often, manufacturers or consumer packaged goods (CPG) brands exist only in the first phase of the customer journey.
 Their business model involves creating products and then relying on a distribution network to get them out to consumers.